 This stakeholder group is comprised of a balanced and diverse group of organizations and individuals interested in the Parties' water supply discussions.
-The Stakeholder Committee is charged with providing feedback and input to the EMC, when water supply issues arise.
+The Stakeholder Committee is charged with providing feedback and input to the EMC, when the City of Austin and LCRA are considering certain long-term water supply decisions covered by the Supplemental Water Supply Agreement between the City and LCRA.

-The Stakeholder Committee members represent a wide-variety of interests including environmental, rate payers, business, agriculture, conservation, industrial, and high growth.
+The Stakeholder Committee members, appointed by the Austin City Council and the LCRA Board of Directors, represent a wide-variety of interests including environmental, rate payers, business, agriculture, conservation, industrial, recreation, and high growth.

 III.
-Summary of Year 2012 Activities
+Summary of Year 2013 Activities

-A. Highlights of Municipal Water Supply Discussions
+A. Highlights of Austin Municipal Water Supply Discussions

 There were no formal discussions directed towards securing additional municipal supplies for the City of Austin in the previous year.
 The current municipal supply contract with LCRA, which was negotiated in 1999, will meet the City's demands up to 325,000 acre-feet per year.
-To compare, the City's annual diversions for municipal purposes averaged approximately 158,000 acre-feet per year from 2008 through 2012.
+Note that the City's annual diversions for municipal purposes averaged approximately 152,640 acre-feet per year over the most recent 5 year period from 2009 through 2013.
 According to the Supplemental Water Supply Agreement of 2007 ("SWSA"), the Water Partnership must determine whether to begin a long term planning process for additional supplies soon after Austin's municipal demand exceeds 225,000 acre feet per year but may decide to initiate those discussions at an earlier date.
 Supply planning for Austin's non-municipal water needs may also occur at any time.

-B. Highlights of Activities and Discussions
+B. Highlights of Other Water Supply-Related Activities and Discussions